This rich and creamy gluten-free Crustless Cheesecake Recipe is made from scratch and tastes every bit like the one

-This gluten free Crustless Cheesecake recipe is perfect for any occasion.
+For those folks who love dessert but have it gluten free, look no further than this Crustless Cheesecake recipe that’s perfect for any occasion.
 Serve it plain or with a fruity glaze or full-on pie filling.

 Cheesecake is a winner no matter what time of the year it is.
 And, for good reason.
 It’s easy to make and bake and you can serve it up at elegant parties or just because.

 It also looks and tastes delicious alone or with a specialty topping.

 My inspiration came from my grandmother’s cheesecake.
-Her version was a crunchy graham cracker crust, a creamy cake and a sour cream topping.
+Her version had a crunchy graham cracker crust, a creamy cake filling with a sour cream topping.
 It was heavenly.

 How to Avoid Clumpy Cheesecake